Board of Public Education

 The Board of Public Education was created by the Montana Constitution of 1972 to exercise general supervision over the elementary and secondary schools of the state.
 The Board consists of seven members appointed by the Governor and confirmed by the Senate to staggered seven-year terms.

-By statute, the Governor must appoint members to the Board so that not more than four may be from one of the two commission districts and not more than four may be affiliated with the same political party.
+By statute, the Governor must appoint members to the Board so that no more than four may be from one of two districts provided for in 2-15-156, MCA , and no more than four may be affiliated with the same political party.

-In addition to the constitutional mandate to exercise general supervision of the schools, the Board is assigned specific responsibilities by the Montana Legislature.
+In addition to the constitutional mandate to exercise general supervision over the public schools in Montana, the Board is assigned specific responsibilities by the Montana Legislature.
 A partial list of duties requires the Board to:

-• effect a system of teacher certification, including the accreditation of the teacher and administrator training programs;
+• Effect a system of teacher certification, including the accreditation of teacher and administrator training programs.

-• adopt policies for the special education of handicapped and gifted and talented students; and
+• Adopt policies for special education and gifted and talented students.